Request for Proposals

 - Pose overly broad or primarily descriptive research questions, rather than seeking answers to concrete problems, concerns, or questions;

-- Consist primarily of the review and synthesis of other published research (a literature review should not be the primary project deliverable).
+- Consist primarily of the review and synthesis of other published research (a literature review should not be the primary project deliverable); or

 - Do not require significant data analysis, or proposals where suitable data is too limited or unavailable.

-Client projects that student capstone teams have worked on in the past include, but are not limited to:
+Examples of client projects that student Capstone teams have worked on in the past include:

 - Tracing the implementation of international development projects and identifying predictors of success and failure;